dotnet/csharpstandard/standard/classes.md

 The *operator_body* is either a semicolon, a statement body ([§15.6.1](classes.md#1561-general)) or an expression body ([§15.6.1](classes.md#1561-general)).
 A statement body consists of a *block*, which specifies the statements to execute when the operator is invoked.
 The *block* shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
 An expression body consists of `=>` followed by an expression and a semicolon, and denotes a single expression to perform when the operator is invoked.

 For `extern` operators, the *operator_body* consists simply of a semicolon.
-For all other operators, the *operator_body* is either a statment body or an expression body.
+For all other operators, the *operator_body* is either a block body or an expression body.

 The following rules apply to all operator declarations: